oliverschmidt/a2pico/README.md

 To take advantage of the 5V tolerance and truly eliminate the transceivers, the multiplexing of address and data lines also had to be removed.
 Without this multiplexing, however, there is a critical shortage of GPIOs.
 Therefore, the _A2Pico2Lite_ does __not__ have a Micro SD Card slot.
 Hence the _Lite_ in its name.

-In addition to the transceivers, the _A2Pico2Lite_ also eliminates the _A2Pico's_ AND gate.
+In addition to the transceivers, the _A2Pico2Lite_ also eliminates the AND gate found on the _A2Pico_.
 Therefore, it requires no ICs at all (apart from those on the Pico 2 module).
 This allows for the simplest possible DIY TH variant.

+### A2Pico2Lite W

+The _A2Pico2Lite W_ reintroduces the AND gate found on the _A2Pico_.
+This allows the _A2Pico2Lite W_ to not fully reset on every Ctrl-Reset - which is necessary to bypass the time-consuming process of reconnecting to a wireless network that would otherwise be required each time.

 ## Theory of Operation